danmenjivar/personalwebsite/content/posts/2020-06-22-linux-cheat-sheet.md

 | `apt update`          | updates the package listings          |
 | `apt upgrade`         | upgrades packages with newer versions |

+**Note:** It’s not uncommon to chain update and upgrade by running `apt update && apt upgrade`. `&&` is used to chain commands together if and only the previous command exited without errors.

 ### Installing packages not in the repository by manually downloading files:

 1. In a web browser, navigate to the download page of the program